-In alignment with the Stay Safe Pledge and Code of Student Conduct, students must adhere to all quarantine and isolation protocols.
-Students who fail to comply may be referred to the Office of Student Rights and Responsibilities.
+In alignment with the Stay Safe Pledge and Code of Student Conduct, students must adhere to all isolation protocols.
+Students who fail to comply may be referred to the Office of Community Standards.
 Protocols include:

-- Stay in the designated quarantine or isolation location as directed by the Barnes Center and/or COVID Project Management Office (PMO).
+- Stay in the designated isolation location as directed by the Barnes Center.
 Those who need to see a healthcare provider can call the Barnes Center at The Arch at 315.443.8000 to make an appointment and ask for medical transportation.

-- Wear a face mask if leaving their room or picking up contactless deliveries.
+- Wear a well-fitted N95, KN95 or surgical mask if leaving their room or picking up contactless deliveries.

-- No outside visitors are allowed during the quarantine or isolation
+- No outside visitors are allowed during the isolation

 - Stay at least six feet away from others at all times.

-Additional information regarding laundry services, garbage, facilities, food services, activities or package drop-off and delivery services are provided in the location-specific guidance or through the pod leader.
+Additional information regarding laundry services, garbage, facilities, food services, activities or package drop-off and delivery services are provided in the location-specific guidance or through a QI manager.

 Health, Wellness and Pharmacy Information

-During the isolation and quarantine period, a medical provider from the Barnes Center will call student to check in on their health and well-being.
-If at any point symptoms worsen or students need medical care, the Barnes Center is available at 315.443.8000.
+If at any point during your isolation period, symptoms develop, worsen, or you need medical care, the Barnes Center is available at 315.443.8000.
 The Barnes Center is available 24/7 at 315.443.8000 to assist any student with mental health emergencies, sexual and relationship violence support, and medical consultation with an on-call medical provider.
-A Syracuse University contact tracer may also be in touch during the quarantine or isolation period.
-Students must respond to their outreach.
-For students in isolation, an Onondaga County Health Department official may also be in touch during this time.

-The Barnes Center Pharmacy delivers prescriptions and pharmacy retail items to students in quarantine and isolation.
-To fill/refill a prescription, contact the Pharmacy at 315.443.5691 or email@example.com or visit the Patient Portal to request a refill.
+The Barnes Center Pharmacy delivers prescriptions and pharmacy retail items to students in isolation.
+To fill/refill a prescription, contact the Pharmacy at 315.443.5691 or firstname.lastname@example.org, or visit the Patient Portal to request a refill.
 To order pharmacy retail items, contact the Pharmacy or place your order online by visiting the virtual pharmacy in the Wellness Portal.

 Students need to provide a contact number and select a pickup method.
 However, a Pharmacy staff member will contact them to review the order.
-At that time, students should inform the staff member they are in isolation or quarantine.
-Orders will be delivered at the designated isolation/quarantine location and charges are applied to the Bursar account.
+At that time, students should inform the staff member they are in isolation.
+Orders will be delivered at the designated isolation location and charges are applied to the Bursar account.

 If an item is not available online, contact the Pharmacy to place the order or if ordering with other items, students can add an item when a Pharmacy staff member contacts them to review the order.

-Deliveries are made once in the morning and once in the afternoon.
-Late delivery requests are delivered after 5 p.m.
-Monday-Friday and after 2 p.m. on weekends.
+Deliveries are made once in the morning and once in the afternoon, Monday-Friday.

 Visit the Frequently Asked Questions page for additional information about COVID-19.